drewdaemon/drewdaemon.github.io/_posts/2024-05-24-improving-test-writing-via-a-qualitative-study.md

 much better things are.
 One said, "I actually _enjoy_ writing unit tests."

 This is the kind of change that incentivizes itself.
-As soon as people catch the vision, the change will be sustained and broad.
+As soon as people catch the vision, the change will be sustained and broad, perhaps even broader than the proposal.

 We'll be all the better for it.